wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ~~~

 ## Setup your dashboards
-To get up and running fast we have a [zip file]() with example JSON:s that you can use to.
+To get up and running fast we have a [zip file](dashboards.zip) with example JSON:s that you can use to.
 Remember though that you need to change the keys in to match your keys so you can see values.

 # Example: Digital Ocean

-In this example we will use Digital Ocean, just because they are super fast.
+In this example we will use [Digital Ocean](https://www.digitalocean.com/), because they are super fast.
 Today they have data centers in San Francisco, New York, London, Amsterdam and Singapore, so you can choose to deploy on one of them or all of them.

-If you are gonna test your site many times, you need to have the $20 instance, we have seen that the Chrome process eats a lot of the CPU.
+When we've been testing, we have seen that Firefox can run on a $5 instance and Chrome needs at least a $10 instance.
+In this example we will use a $20 instance and put everything on that.

 1. Create a new droplet, choose the one with *2 GB / 2 CPUs 40 GB SSD Disk* and the region you want.
 2. Click on the *Application* tab and choose *Docker on 14.04*